trainingwheels/trainingwheels/controller/README.md

     bundle

+To build the .js, run:

+    bundle exec rake dist

 To run tests, run `rackup`, then visit: http://training.wheels:9292/?package=PACKAGE_NAME.
 Replace PACKAGE_NAME with the name of the package you want to run.
 For example:

 Checkout the README.md for Ember.js for reference.